 Host families receive a monthly stipend of $800 to cover any costs that arise with having an extra person in their home and also have access to ongoing support from a local residential coordinators.
 Interested families are welcome to host a student for one year, but there is also the opportunity of choosing to host again the following year.
-Additionally, a referral bonus is available from gphomestay for parents who refer other families who are later approved as host families.
+Additionally, a referral bonus is available for parents who refer other families who are later approved as host families.

 KROGER CARD BENEFITS NDP

 Did you know that simply by using your Kroger Plus Card, NDP benefits from Kroger Community Rewards program?
 Please visit Kroger's website at http://www.krogercommunityrewards.com and register your Kroger Plus card and select Notre Dame Prep as your organization to receive these rewards.
 This is at no cost to you and the school receives quarterly checks that become part of the school's general fund.
-It's a win-win program so please register today!
+It's a win-win program, so please register today!
 Please don’t forget to renew your card to continue to earn rewards for NDP.

 BUSCH’S CASH FOR EDUCATION

-Want to make an everlasting impression with NDP.
-Give a lasting gift to your child, grandparents, parents or a friend.
-Honor a special coach, teacher or team.
+Want to make an everlasting impression with NDP, give a lasting gift to your child, grandparents, parents or a friend, honor a special coach, teacher or team.
 You can do this any unique way you wish by purchasing a personalized brick paver from the NDPMA Booster Club.
 Prices are $100 for a 4 in. x 8 in. brick and $150 for an 8 in. x 8 in. brick.
 For more information, contact John Wood at email@example.com.
 Forms are available on our website at: http://www.ndpma.org/drupal/boosters

-Frequently check out the home page of the school's website (ndpma.org) there are fresh news items posted nearly every day.
+Frequently check out the home page of the school's website (ndpma.org) There are fresh news items posted nearly every day.